jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_Fifteen Sermons Preached Before the University of Oxford_ John Henry Cardinal Newman
+_Fifteen Sermons Preached Before the University of Oxford_, John Henry Cardinal Newman
 _Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 On Deck:
-TBD
+_An Essay in Aid of a Grammer of Assent_, John Henry Newman

 ---
 Completed, most recent at the top: